jfamestad/TexasHoldemAgents/README.md

 #### Claude

-Clause is powered by Anthropic's API's.
+Claude is powered by Anthropic's API's.
 The state of the game is passed in a prompt to Claude with instructions to return it's response in json format.